Ponca cfb0fcc680f97b3ab7288990161ce80053655869

 Ponca can be used directly on GPU, thanks to several mechanisms:

-• Eigen Cuda capabilities, see Eigen documentation for more details.
-You need to use a consistent Eigen::Index on both CPU and GPU if you plan to transfer memory between the computing units.
-That's why we recommend to set the following preprocessor variable when compiling your project:
+You *need* to use a consistent `Eigen::Index` on both CPU and GPU if you plan to transfer memory between the computing units.

--DEIGEN_DEFAULT_DENSE_INDEX_TYPE=int
+\code -DEIGEN_DEFAULT_DENSE_INDEX_TYPE=int

 You might also need to define the --expt-relaxed-constexpr preprocessor option for NVCC.
 Example of working cmake file (see Screen Space Curvature using Cuda/C++):